-Dial-a-ride, also known as paratransit, or door-to-door service, is available for those who are unable to independently use the transit system due to a physical or mental disability.
+Dial-a-ride, also known as paratransit, or door-to-door service, is available for those who are unable to use the transit system independently due to a disability.
 Volunteer Wheels, the ADA paratransit operator for Sonoma County Transit, is designed to serve the needs of individuals with disabilities within the incorporated areas of Sonoma County, the Greater Santa Rosa Area, and between the County's nine incorporated cities.